-Baseline 1: Per survey respondents in 2021 who reported exercising 3 or more times per week at 35%.
+Baseline 1: Per survey respondents in 2021 who reported exercising 3 or more times per week at 35%

-TACTICS PROGRESS for 2023 (1) Provide education to patients on physical activity programs through participation in community fitness.
-(1) 30 Community Fitness participants in FY23.
+TACTICS PROGRESS for 2024 (1) Provide education to patients on physical activity programs through participation in community fitness.
+(1) 56 Community Fitness participants in FY24.
 (2) Distribute and promote education on active living through traditional and social media.
-(2) Our PRCC position had a lot of fluctuation in FY23.
-We had 3 active living posts on SHMC social media.
+(2) 10 posts on social media on the topic of physical activity.
 (3) Provide outreach and education on the importance of physical activity to youth in our community.
-(3) OSF Cares-4-Kids physical activity program was taken out to 19 programs in FY23, serving approximately 425 K12 students.
+(3) 7 total events in FY24.

 ACTIVE LIVING.
-A healthy lifestyle, comprised of regular physical activity and a balanced diet, has been shown to increase physical, mental and emotional well-being.
-Note that 30% of respondents indicated that they do not exercise at all, while the majority (60%) of residents exercise 1-5 times per week.
+A healthy lifestyle, comprised of regular physical activity and balanced diet, has been shown to increase physical, mental and emotional well-being.
+Note that 30% of respondents indicated that they do not exercise at all, while the majority (60%) of residents exercise one to five times per week.
 The most common reasons for not exercising are not having enough energy (29%), no time (24%) or a dislike of exercise (22%).